ulelab/peka/README.md

     - artxn : average k-mer relative occurrence at prtxn positions around thresholded crosslink sites
     - aroxn : average k-mer relative occurrence at prtxn positions around background crosslink sites
     - etxn : log2 relative k-mer enrichment, calculated as log2(artxn/aroxn)
+    - p-value : a p-value for each k-mer is obtained under assumption that a distribution of obtained PEKA-scores is normal.
+K-mers with no PEKA-score are **omitted** from distribution.
+A distribution of PEKA-scores is converted to distribution of z-scores and p-value is obtained as area under the resulting standard Gaussian probability density function. <br>
+      🔴 **CAUTION!
+The distribution of PEKA-score is not necessarily normal.
+If using p-value to gauge significance, make sure that enough k-mers indeed get the PEKA-score and that they are normally distributed.
+This can be achieved by lowering k-mer length or by decreasing the threshold for relevant positions, using the -pos argument.**

 If the option ALLOUTPUTS is set to True, the following files are also outputted for each specified genomic region:
 - a bed file of thresholded crosslink sites